 The Free Application for Federal Student Aid, or FAFSA, is the form required to receive federal loans and grants for college.

 Create FSA IDs for parent(s) and student.

-Before you begin, you’ll need to create a FSA ID.
-The student and custodial parent(s) (if dependent student) must have FSA IDs.
+Before you begin, you’ll need to create an FSA ID.
+The student and custodial parent(s) (if a dependent student) must have FSA IDs.

 Save your data.

 We recommend that you print each screen as you enter personal information to keep in a secure place for future reference.
 Use our info sheet to keep track of the information that you used on your FAFSA and FSA ID.

 You’ll need your social security number, driver’s license, W-2 forms, income tax forms, current bank statements, and business & investment records.

 You’ll need to enter school codes for up to 10 schools where you plan to apply.
 (For a paper FAFSA, you will only be able to list 4 schools.)
 If you haven’t decided where you’re applying, list the schools you think are possibilities and submit the FAFSA as soon as possible.